-[Publications: Publications referenced in this rule are available from the agency.]
-Stat.
-Auth.: ORS 390
+[Publications: Publications referenced are available from the agency.]

 Hist.: PR 5-1981, f. & ef.
 4-1-81; PR 6-1984, f. & ef.
 10-29-84

 Standards

 Whereas the State Parks Director has been designated by the Governor as the State Liaison Officer (SLO) to the Federal Department of the Interior and is charged with the responsibility to administer the Statewide Comprehensive Outdoor Recreation Planning process, the following standards shall apply: